NNPDF/apfelcomb/README.md

 plain-text dump file at `db/apfelcomb.dat`.
 This file must then be committed.
 It is important to note that the binary sqlite database is not stored in the repository.

+A helper script is provided to do this.
+If you want to convert your binary database to the text dump, run `db/generate_dump.sh` and then commit the resulting `apfelcomb.dat` file.

 ## Helper scripts

 Several helper scripts are provided to make using APFELcomb easier (particuarly when generating a full set of FK tables for a particular theory).